Baccarat Paperweights for Sale

 on the picture to see a larger image |

-Millefiori Paperweight. dated 1971.
-This
+Pond Paperweight. dated 1974.
+This modern

+size (240).
+A fantastic design from Baccarat.
+Baccarat was founded in 1776 in Alsace-Lorraine with the name of Verrerie de Sainte Anne.
+The original location was near the town of Baccarat.
+Today the firm is known as Compagnie des Cristalleries de Baccarat.
 In 1952, Paul Jokelson approached Baccarat with the idea of making sulphide paperweights again.
 In 1953 Baccarat resumed paperweight production with a series of sulphide paperweights the first of which were the unsuccessful Eisenhower sulphide followed by the Queen Elizabeth coronation sulphide.
 Millefiori paperweight production was resumed in 1957 and lampwork paperweights were re-introduced in the early 1970s.
 Baccarat stopped making this type of fine glass paperweights in 2002.
-You can read more about the Baccarat paperweights in the book Baccarat Paperweights - two centuries of beauty by Paul Dunlop or one of the older books on paperweights in general, such as The Encyclopedia of Glass Paperweights by Paul Hollister or World Paperweights by Robert Hall.
-Large size: 3 1/16" diameter by 2 3/8" high.
+You can read more about the Baccarat paperweights in his book Baccarat Paperweights - two centuries of beauty by Paul Dunlop or one of the older books on paperweights in general, such as The Encyclopedia of Glass Paperweights by Paul Hollister or World Paperweights by Robert Hall.
+Large size: Just over 2 13/16" diameter by 1 15/16"

-The base is polished flat.
-For extra pictures, click on the picture at the right and the following links: Large picture$850 postage paid in the US.
+high.
+The base is polished concave.
+For extra pictures, click on the picture at the right and the following links: Large pictureSOLD.
 Click on the picture to see a larger image. |

 Click